eye-division/adventure-places/_adventures/fellrunning-peaks.md

 #### Accommodation

-Once the school half-term holidays have finished holiday cottages in the south-west are excellent value, and the local communities desperately need year-round visitors so they can continue to thrive.
+If you're not bound by school holidays, out of season holiday cottages in the south-west are excellent value, and the local communities desperately need year-round visitors in order to thrive.
 We stayed in a National Trust cottage at Coleton Barton, surrounded by sweeping fields and with glimpses of the sparkling sea.
-There was no mobile reception and no wifi which, having just finished a long stretch of manic work, was absolutely perfect.
+There was no mobile reception and no wifi which, having just finished a few weeks of full-on work, was absolutely perfect.

 #### Kit